ggillespie948/racing-results-ui-react-spa/README.md

-Horse Racing Results - React Wrapper
+## Horse Racing Results - React JS

 This project is a react js frontend using a pre-existing API from another repository on this account.
 The application is a SPA, where you can view the latest daily horse racing results throughout the UK ona  single page.